 England unchanged for second Test against New Zealand as Jack Leach passed fit after concussion

-Watch second Test between England and New Zealand live on Sky Sports Cricket from 10am on Friday - Jack Leach passed fit after concussion as hosts name unchanged side for game at Trent Bridge; England lead three-match series 1-0 after five-wicket win at Lord's
+Watch second Test between England and New Zealand live on Sky Sports Cricket from 10am on Friday - Jack Leach passed fit after concussion as hosts name unchanged side for game at Trent Bridge; Ben Stokes "fine" to play a role with bat and ball after fitness scare

 England have named an unchanged XI for the second LV= Insurance Test against New Zealand at Trent Bridge with Jack Leach passed fit after concussion.

-Left-arm spinner Leach was withdrawn six overs into last week's first Test at Lord's - which England went on to win by five wickets - after taking a heavy fall on the boundary.
+Left-arm spinner Leach was withdrawn six overs into last week's first Test at Lord's - which the hosts went on to win by five wickets - after taking a heavy fall on the boundary.
+Leg-spinner Matt Parkinson replaced Leach, making his debut as England's first-ever concussion substitute.

 England XI for second LV= Insurance Test